jazzband/django-admin2/docs/faq.rst

 No.

-Reasons why it was never intended to go into Django core and why it won't be going into Django core:
+Reasons why it won't be going into Django core:

 1. We want to rely on external dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~